ravgeetdhillon/dropilio/README.md

 ## Contributing

 Dropilio is open source and welcomes contributions.
-All the issues can be filed here.
-Any new feature requests are also welcome.
+Read our [contribution guidelines](https://github.com/ravgeetdhillon/dropilio/blob/master/CONTRIBUTING.md) before filing any issur or submitting a pull request.
 All contributions are subject to our [Code of Conduct](https://github.com/ravgeetdhillon/dropilio/blob/master/CODE_OF_CONDUCT.md).

 ## License